John Coughlin (figure skater)

 John Patrick Coughlin (December 1, 1985 – January 18, 2019) was an American pair skater.
 With Caydee Denney, he was the 2012 Four Continents silver medalist and 2012 U.S. national champion.
 With previous partner Caitlin Yankowskas, he was the 2011 U.S. champion.
-Coughlin died by suicide, one day after the United States Center for SafeSport announced Coughlin would face an interim temporary suspension over unspecified allegations.
+Coughlin died by suicide, one day after the United States Center for SafeSport announced he would face an interim temporary suspension over unspecified allegations.

 Early life and family

 Coughlin was born in Kansas City, Missouri.
 He was the son of a third-generation police officer.
 His mother, Stacy, died in February 2010 due to a chronic illness.
 He had a sister, Angela Laune.

 Career

 Early years

 Coughlin began skating at the age of six.
-Early in his career, Coughlin competed with Krista Smith, Kelsey Parker, and Lucy Galleher.
+Early in his career, he competed with Krista Smith, Kelsey Parker, and Lucy Galleher.
 He teamed up with Bridget Namiotka in late 2004.
 They were the 2006 junior national silver medalists.
 They announced the end of their partnership on July 3, 2007.